GISSAL/ads-b/README.md

 *Summary*

-ArcGIS script-based tool code based upon <code>tool_5.py</code> that generates an output table summarizing waypoint frequencies by ten fixed 500 foot altitude bands.
-Includes the ability to clip the input screened waypoints file by a user-defined distance prior to summarizing altitudes.
+Creates a new output point feature class that removes waypoints outside a more restrictive buffer distance, kernel density rasters for waypoints occurring within ten user-defined AGL altitude bands, and output tables that summarize waypoint frequencies by both AGL and MSL altitude bands.

 *Dependencies*